iot49/iot49.org/_sources/ide/install.md

 ![ide49 Landing Page](figures/ide49_landing.png)

-Click on *Jupyter*.
-You will get a warning (the image and text may differ depending on the browser you are using):
+Click on `Jupyter`.
+You will get a warning similar to:

 ```{image} figures/browser_warning.png
 :width: 500px
 ```

 Click "Advanced" and then "proceed anyway".
-The page on [https](config/https) has information about this warning and how to get rid of it.
+The page on [https](config/https) has information about this warning and explains how to get rid of it.

-At the login window, enter the default username and password are (both *iot49*; see [Change Password](config/password.ipynb) change).
+At the login window, enter the default username and password are (both *iot49*; see [Change Password](config/password.ipynb) to change).

 <div style="font-size:15pt;font-weight:bold;text-align:center;color:green">Congratulations, you have completed the installation!</div>
 </p>